Supabase Pricing 2026: Complete Cost Breakdown (Free to Enterprise)

 Trying to calculate your actual Supabase costs can be deceptive.
 Between the generous free tier, the straightforward $25 Pro plan, and the various usage-based fees, it’s easy to underestimate your monthly bill.
 As a powerful open-source Firebase alternative, Supabase is a fantastic choice for building everything from a weekend project to a scalable enterprise application, but you need to understand the financial commitment.

-At MetaCTO, we’ve implemented Supabase for numerous clients, giving us firsthand insight into how pricing works in the real world.
+At metacto, we’ve implemented Supabase for numerous clients, giving us firsthand insight into how pricing works in the real world.
 We’ve seen teams get surprised by egress fees or Auth costs after launch.
 This guide is designed to prevent that.
 We’ll break down every plan, demystify the usage-based pricing, and highlight the “hidden” costs of integration and maintenance.

-Last Updated: January 12, 2026 | Pricing Verified: Official Supabase Documentation
+Last Updated: May 12, 2026 | Pricing Verified: Official Supabase Documentation

 Quick Answer: How Much Does Supabase Cost in 2026?